streamloots/streamloots-obs-plugin/README.md

 ## Todo's:
-- Process request each for thread
-- Handle close connection, fix error on obs close
+- Handle port is in use
 - Type requests, metadata, and responses
 - Position in scenece centered
-- Handle port is in use
 - Save current state of scene in case something goes wrong, or to restore after timeout
+- Process request each for thread

 ## Important repos:
 - https://github.com/Palakis/obs-websocket